-Students in the program pursue creative work in a lively, interdisciplinary environment that includes graphic design, engaged and public arts, film/video, printmaking, paper and book arts, painting, photography, illustration, sculpture, drawing, animation, interactive media, comic arts, furniture design, and installation art.
+Students in the program pursue creative work in a lively, interdisciplinary environment that includes graphic design, engaged and public arts, film/video, printmaking, paper and book arts, painting, photography, illustration, sculpture, drawing, fiber arts & textiles, performance, animation, interactive/digital media, sound art, comic arts, furniture design, installation art, and all manner of interdisciplinary practices expanding across these boundaries.

 The MCAD MFA program centers around a rigorous one-on-one mentor-based model.
-Mentors can be drawn from the local community, utilizing the expertise of regional world-class faculty and professionals.
+Mentors are often drawn from the local community, utilizing the expertise of regional world-class faculty and professionals.
 Mentors can also operate remotely, giving students access to a much wider network of possible creatives.
 For three semesters, this intensive experience is augmented by equally challenging critique seminars and theory courses.
-Midway through the process, students engage in a formal review with a committee of faculty and professionals who suggest, evaluate and guide students' projects.
+Midway through the process, usually the spring semester of the first year in the program, students engage in a formal review with a committee of faculty and professionals who suggest, evaluate and guide students' creative work.
 The final year culminates with a public exhibition of the thesis project and its review.
 A successful candidacy will allow students to join professional and/or academic life, having mastered at a high level their discipline as practitioners.

 This handbook is developed by the MFA Program for graduate student use.
-The information found in this handbook is accurate to the best of our knowledge as of April 2025.
+The information found in this handbook is accurate to the best of our knowledge as of August 2025.
 The information and policies contained in this MFA student handbook are presented as a matter of information only and are not intended to create, nor is the handbook to be construed to constitute, a contract between MCAD and any student.
 MCAD has the right to alter, amend, modify, deviate from, or otherwise terminate any privileges, provisions, or obligations contained in this handbook at any time if it so chooses with or without notice to a student.
 Changes to this handbook will be announced via email.
 If you have any questions about the contents of this handbook, please contact the MFA Program Director.